CSE-SouthwestHS/SWHS-RaspPiJavaRobotics/documentation/GETTING_STARTED-INSTALLATION.md

 Now you need to change the JAVA_HOME so that the latest version runs in terminal.
 Navigate to the folder where the jdk you just installed is, should be in "/usr/lib/jvm/jdk-8-oracle-arm32-vpm32-vpf-hflt".

-Open terminal and navigate to root by typing the command(typing "cd" brings you all the way back to the base of the folder tree no matter where you were located):
+Open terminal and navigate to root by typing the command(typing "cd" brings you all the way back to the base of the folder tree no matter what folder you were located in previously):

 - cd

 Then navigate the folder "etc":

--cd /etc
+- cd /etc

-Then open the document "envirpnment" (sudo is required otherwise changes cannot be saved):
+Open the document "envirpnment" (sudo is required otherwise changes cannot be saved):

 - sudo leafpad /etc/environment

-you are now inside the document environment, type the filepath of the jdk:
+you are now inside the document "environment", type the filepath of the jdk:
 JAVA_HOME="/usr/lib/jvm/jdk-8-oracle-arm32-vpm32-vpf-hflt"
 Save and exit the document.